ncs-pl/bruh.tk/README.md

 Your shortened URL should be available at `✌👶.ml/<issue number>`.

----
+## Note

-I recently saw the [nelsontky's project](https://github.com/nelsontky/gh-pages-url-shortener) and decided to create my own.
+I recently saw the [nelsontky's project](https://github.com/nelsontky/gh-pages-url-shortener) and I decided to create my own.

 ---

-Does not hesitate to like and share this project if you enjoy it!
+Do not hesitate to like and share this project if you enjoy it!